huzaifaaziz90/huzaifaaziz90/README.md

 - 👋 Hi, I’m Huzaifa Aziz
-- 👀 I’m interested in Web development, Project management and Business analysis
+- 👀 I’m interested in Project management and Business analysis
 - 🌱 I’m a Project coordinator/Business Analyst
 - 📫 How to reach me: email: huzaifaaziz90@gmail.com
 - 🧑‍💼 How to reach me on linkedin: www.linkedin.com/in/huzaifah-aziz-63092996/